-Among some of the most popular b horror flicks of the time were ones featuring ginormous, monster insects, usually the mutated results of atomic testing, natural mutations, or (in some cases,) alien intervention.
+Among some of the most popular b horror flicks of the time were ones featuring ginormous, monster insects, usually the mutated results of atomic testing, natural mutations, or (in some cases,) alien intervention on soccer prediction sites.

 Not only is the acting in these movies over dramatic, some of these flicks are just downright ridiculous- but oh, so fun to watch!

 Below is a list of the top 5 worse insect horror films from the ‘50s (admit it- you’ve seen at least one of them on late night cable TV at some point in your life!
 It’s ok… your secret is safe with me.)